Jamuna Bridge: Sub-structure

-The bridge is supported on tubular steel piles, driven into the river bed.
+The bridge is supported on tubular steel piles driven into the river bed.
 Sand was removed from within the piles by airlifting and replaced with concrete.
 Out of the 50 piers, 21 piers are supported on groups of three piles (each of 2.5 m diameter) and 29 piers on groups of two piles (each of 3.15 diameter).
-The driving of 121 piles started on October 15, 1995, and was completed in July 1996.
+The driving of 121 piles started on 15 October 1995 and was completed in July 1996.

 The pier stems are founded on concrete pilecaps, whose shells were precast and infilled with in-situ reinforced concrete.
 The reinforced concrete pier stems support pierheads which contain bearings and seismic devices.
 These allow movement of the deck under normal loading conditions but lock in the event of an earthquake to limit overall seismic loads through the structure and minimise damage.

 Superstructure

 The main bridge deck is a multi-span precast prestressed concrete segmental structure, constructed by the balanced cantilever method.
 Each cantilever has 12 segments (each 4 m long), joined to a pierhead unit (2 m long) at each pier and by an in-situ stitch at mid span.
 The deck is internally prestressed and of single box section.
 The depth of the box varies between 6.5 metres at the piers to 3.25 metres at mid-span.
 An expansion joint is provided every 7 spans by means of a hinge segment at approximately quarter span.
-The segments were precast and erected using a two-span erection gantry.
+The segments were precast and erected using a two-span erection gantry.The erection gantry was designed by Butterley Engineering Ltd. from Ripley, Derbyshire, UK and at 200m long was thought to be one of the largest in the world at that time.

-Gauge

-The Bangabandhu Bridge carries a dual broad and metre gauge railway track.
-It also carries pylons for a powerline.
-The extension of the bridge costed 134 million$ extra later on.